0xRadioAc7iv/github-widget-desktop/README.md

 npm run build:mac
 ```

-9. The final executable will be created at "app/dist/{your-os}-unpacked/github_widget_desktop.exe"
+9. The final executable will be created at the directory "app/dist/{your-os}-unpacked/"

 ## License